Underwater Image Enhancement via Dehazing and Color Restoration: Related Work

-On the other hand, Generative Adversarial Networks (GANs) are key components of the generative paradigm, and they mainly consist of a generator and a discriminator.
-The generator produces samples from random noise, and the discriminator distinguishes between real and generated samples.
-Through adversarial learning, they iteratively improve each other until the generator can generate realistic samples.
-Islam et al.~\cite{FUnIE} designed an adversarial network called FUnIE based on conditional generation, where the generator was constructed using the Unet~\cite{Unet} architecture, and the discriminator was a Markovian discriminator~\cite{MarkovianGAN}.
+On the other hand, Generative Adversarial Networks (GANs) and Diffusion Models constitute two pivotal methodologies within the generative paradigm.
+GANs comprise two components: a generator that synthesizes samples from random noise, and a discriminator that differentiates authentic samples from synthetic ones.
+Through adversarial optimization, both components co-evolve until the generator attains photorealistic synthesis capability.
+Diffusion models involve a forward diffusion process and a reverse generation stage.
+During the forward process, incremental Gaussian noise is systematically introduced to an image until its statistical properties converge to a standard normal distribution, concurrently training a Unet~\cite{Unet} to estimate the noise profile.
+The reverse phase leverages the trained Unet to progressively refine the corrupted latent representation into a coherent image through iterative denoising operations.
+Islam et al.~\cite{FUnIE} designed an adversarial network called FUnIE based on conditional generation, where the generator was constructed using Unet architecture and the discriminator was a Markovian discriminator.
 Cong et al.~\cite{PUGAN} proposed PUGAN, which guided the generator to produce more interpretable results by estimating medium transmission parameters.
-Liu et al.~\cite{WSDS-GAN} split the network training into weak and strong supervision stages, which enhanced its performance while decreasing the dependence on paired training data.
+Tang et al.~\cite{DM-water} developed a diffusion model-based UIE framework, employing piecewise sampling and evolutionary algorithm search to optimize generation efficiency.
+Zhao et al.~\cite{WF-Diff} innovatively integrated frequency domain representations into the diffusion architecture, where a Wavelet-based Fourier interaction network and Frequency Residual Diffusion Adjustment Module collectively demonstrated the critical role of spectral characteristics in UIE tasks.

 Most studies on UIE tasks are based on Convolutional Neural Networks (CNNs) because they can effectively capture local features in images through convolutional and pooling layers.
-In recent years, the Visual Transformer (ViT)~\cite{ViT} was proposed, and it can better capture both local and global perspectives of images~\cite{SwinTransformer} and gain more similarity between features than CNNs.
+In recent years, the ViT~\cite{ViT} was proposed, and it can better capture both local and global perspectives of images and gain more similarity between features than CNNs.
 As a result, some researchers began using ViT to handle UIE tasks.
 For example, Peng et al.~\cite{u-shape} used the ViT architecture to build a generative adversarial paradigm network called U-shape.
 Shen et al.~\cite{UDAformer} constructed a ViT network called UDAformer that included a spatial attention mechanism and a channel attention mechanism in an encoder-decoder paradigm.